ssb22/css-generator/README.md

 **Otter:** Go to Tools / Preferences / Advanced / Content / User style sheet and type in the full path or Browse to it.
+Not yet working if you're using the newer QtWebEngine instead of QtWebKit.

 **OLPC browser:**
 Save the file as `~/.sugar/default/gecko/user-stylesheet.css` and